Dave Donley

+In the State House he served as House Labor and Commerce Chair twice and Judiciary Committee Chair.
+In the State Senate he served on the Senate Finance Committee, holding roles as Co-chair and Vice Chair.
+As a state legislator, Senator Donley authored over 80 legislative acts and was a leading advocate for crime victim’s rights, consumer protection, improved Anchorage roads, public education reform, anti-crime legislation, equal pay for women, and authored the 1998 State Constitutional Amendment for Alaska Hire.

-From 2003 to 2008 he served as Chief of Adjudication and Hearing Officer for the State of Alaska.
+From 2003 to 2008 he served as Chief of Adjudications and Hearing Officer for the State of Alaska.
 He was commissioned in the Alaska State Defense Force as a state military officer in 2008, rising to the rank of colonel in 2019.
+He served as a JAG officer, Deputy Commander, and Staff Judge Advocate in the ASDF.

 In 2019, he was appointed Deputy Commissioner of the Alaska State Department of Administration.
+As Deputy Commissioner he, among other agencies, oversaw the Office of Administrative Hearings, Office of Public Advocacy, Public Defender Agency, Division of Risk Management, Division of Retirement and Benefits, and Division of Motor Vehicles.
+He served as the Commissioner's Designee on the Alaska State Bond Commission, the Student Loan Committee, and the State Emergency Response Commission.
+He additionally administered the Alaska Rural Communications System (ARCS) a system providing over the air television and public radio programing to over 100 rural communities via satellite.

 He joined Laborers Local 341 in 1974 and worked as a logger, firefighter, and construction worker on the Alaska Pipeline Project.
 He served as Auditor, Training School Instructor, Election Judge, Organizer, Executive Board Member, and Recording Secretary before retiring from Local 341 in 2007.

+From 2002 to 2024 at Anchorage's "Thursday Night at the Fights," he has been a judge of club boxing and martial arts contests.
+During those years he judged over 1,800 boxing matches and, 150 mixed martial arts and "Muay Thai" fights.

 He was an Alaska Delegate to the 2016 Republican National Convention where during the vote for the Presidential Nomination he objected to the refusal of the Convention Staff to count the Alaska votes as they were cast by the Alaska Delegation.